Run your first Windows Container on your Windows 10

 docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" nanoiis

-1. Copy the IP address that was returned in the PowerShell console and browse it in internet explorer.
+Step 6: Copy the IP address that was returned to the PowerShell console and browse it in Internet Explorer.

 This is it!
-You have ran your first windows container on your windows 10 machine.
+You have run your first Windows container on your Windows 10 machine.
 Thank you for following this tutorial.